 Preparation of our financial statements requires management to make estimates and assumptions that affect the reported amounts of assets, liabilities, revenues and expenses.
 We believe the most complex and sensitive judgments, because of their significance to the Consolidated Financial Statements, result primarily from the need to make estimates about the effects of matters that are inherently uncertain.
-Management's Discussion and Analysis of Financial Condition and Results of Operations and the Notes to the Consolidated Financial Statements in our fiscal 2019 Annual Report, incorporated by reference in our fiscal 2019 Form 10-K, describe the significant accounting estimates and policies used in preparation of the Consolidated Financial Statements.
+Management's Discussion and Analysis of Financial Condition and Results of Operations and the Notes to the Consolidated Financial Statements in our fiscal 2019 Annual Report on Form 10-K describe the significant accounting estimates and policies used in preparation of the Consolidated Financial Statements.
 Actual results in these areas could differ from management's estimates.
-There have been no significant changes in our critical accounting estimates during the first six months of fiscal 2020 other than those described within Note 2 of the unaudited interim consolidated financial statements.
+There have been no significant changes in our critical accounting estimates during the first nine months of fiscal 2020 other than those described in Note 2 of the unaudited interim consolidated financial statements.